liyunze-coding/coworking-website/src/pages/guide/general-tips.md

 - ### Don't worry about view count

-Just focus on your work
+Just focus on your work.

 - ### Avoid using Display Capture